TokyoWars/arcade-legends-3-batocera/docs/controls.md

             ↓
     MAME relative input

-This allows the original cabinet trackball to remain in use without rewiring it to a separate USB trackball controller.
+This allows the original trackball to remain connected through the original cabinet electronics.

+---

+## Trackball Sensitivity

+The working bridge applies a 2× multiplier to the raw trackball data:

+    dx = signed7(pkt[5]) * 2
+    dy = signed7(pkt[6]) * 2

+This was the working sensitivity used on the completed cabinet. :contentReference[oaicite:1]{index=1}

+The multiplier can be adjusted in `al3_bridge.py` if a different cabinet requires a faster or slower response.

 ---